flenniken/statictea/docs/runFunction.md

 # funList

 Create a list of values.
+You can also use [ ... ] to create a list.

 ~~~
 list(...) list